 EmulationStation can be run from the terminal by typing

 emulationstation in the terminal

-You will want to start by installing the core packages.
+When you select Manage Packages, you will first want to start by installing the core packages.

 The core components needed for RetroPie to function are: - RetroArch: Frontend for the libretro api, necessary for most emulators to run. - EmulationStation: Frontend for sorting and launching all of your games. - RetroPie Menu: Menu in emulationstation for simpler configuration of your system. - Runcommand: The runcommand launch menu that assists launching your games with proper configurations see related wiki page HERE.